Remote Desktop options greyed out in Windows 10

 Why are the Remote Desktop options greyed out?

 Many users know it's necessary to enable Remote Desktop before accessing the computer using the Remote Desktop client application.
 However, sometimes, just like the scenario described, you find Remote Desktop Settings greyed out.
 The “Allow remote connections to this computer” option is invariable and by default, and the“Don’t allow remote connections to this computer” option is invariable and checked.
-This almost probably happens due to a Policy setting.
+This almost probably happens due to the Policy settings.

-How to enable Remote Desktop greyed out
+How to fix Remote Desktop greyed out [2 solutions]

 To fix the Remote Desktop options greyed out issue on Windows 10/8.1/8/7 and Windows 11 for remote connection successfully, two solutions are posted below.